py-pdf/pypdf/docs/user/merging-pdfs.md

 ## Merging forms

 When merging forms, some form fields may have the same names, preventing access to some data.

 A grouping field should be added before adding the source PDF to prevent that.
 The original fields will be identified by adding the group name.

-For example, after calling `reader.add_form_topname("form1")`, the field previously named `field1` will now identified as `form1.field1` when calling `reader.get_form_text_fields(True)` or `reader.get_fields()`.
+For example, after calling `reader.add_form_topname("form1")`, the field previously named `field1` is now identified as `form1.field1` when calling `reader.get_form_text_fields(True)` or `reader.get_fields()`.

 After that, you can append the input PDF completely or partially using